How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 There are three options for the Brave Browser installation: stable, beta, and nightly builds.
 The stable version is recommended for most users as it offers the most reliable browsing experience.
 However, if you are an advanced user or curious about upcoming features, you can install the beta or nightly build repositories, which are separate installations.

-Option 1 – Import Brave Browser Stable on Ubuntu (Recommended)
+Option 1 – Import Brave Browser Stable (Recommended)

 To import the GPG key for the stable version of Brave Browser, execute the following command: